stephaniebeard/Tidy/README.md

 5. Creates a new independent tiday data set with avg for each variable for each activity and subject

 To run script in R:
-* Download data set and store in a working directory called "UCI HAR Dataset"
+* Download data set and store in working directory
 * Set the working directory to ~UCI HAR Dataset/
-* Load the data.table package.
+* Load the tidyr package
-* Run run_analysis.r
+* Run run_analysis.R

 For more information on the Human Activity Recognition Using Smartphones Dataset see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones